 5. Read aloud.
 Hearing good literature read aloud encourages in children a love for language, builds vocabulary, motivates them to read, and encourages them to use their imagination.
 They have a much higher receptive vocabulary than reading vocabulary, so it’s okay to read books aloud that are well above their reading level, and stop to let them narrate back to you or to dramatize what you’ve read.
 Leave time for discussion and enjoy the experience!

 6. Adapt curriculum or use multi-level materials, especially in content (non-skills) subjects.
 These might include:

 To adapt your textbooks, use the table of contents (from the oldest child’s book) as a guide, then use “living” books for learning time, modifying assignments for younger ones.
 Skim chapters, noting vocabulary (bold words or vocabulary lists), timelines, important people, project ideas, and experiments or field trips.
 You might use just this one book, or you might find lower level texts that cover similar topics for the younger ones, then use them as references.

 Or you may prefer to simply use the same multi-level, family-friendly, content-area program for all, such as Konos, Tapestry of Grace, Trail Guide to Learning, Five in a Row, or My Father’s World, to list a few.

-For additional practical tips for teaching multiple ages, listen to an extended one-hour audio workshop, available in the HSLDA store: Multi-Level Teaching Workshop.
+For additional practical tips for teaching multiple ages, check out our webinar, available in the HSLDA store: Multi-Level Teaching Workshop.

 (This article was adapted from the Early Years email newsletter, July 2009.)